CDH-SC/clo3/README.md

 I am <a href="bin/B2-install_elastic.sh">here</a>.

 This script installs elasticsearch to the the API's bin directory ($CLO_ROOT/clo-api/bin directory).
+</br>ElasticSearch is a database used with MongoDB because of its phenomenal ability to search through files.

 <!-- anything more I can add? -->